jupyterlab/jupyter-ai/docs/source/index.md

   This works anywhere the IPython kernel runs (JupyterLab, Jupyter Notebook, Google Colab, VSCode, etc.).
 * A native chat UI in JupyterLab that enables you to work with generative AI as a conversational assistant.
-* Support for a wide range of generative model providers and models (AI21, Anthropic, Cohere, Hugging Face, OpenAI, SageMaker, etc.).
+* Support for a wide range of generative model providers and models (AI21, Anthropic, Cohere, Hugging Face, OpenAI, SageMaker, NVIDIA, etc.).

 <img src="_static/jupyter-ai-screenshot.png"
     alt='A screenshot of Jupyter AI showing the chat interface and the magic commands'